sdrobert/pydrobert-pytorch/docs/source/cli.rst

   This command accepts a directory "tg_dir" of TextGrid files

       tg_dir/
-          utt_1.TextGrid
+          <file-prefix>utt_1.<textgrid_suffix>
-          utt_2.TextGrid
+          <file-prefix>utt_2.<textgrid_suffix>
           ...

   and writes each file as a separate token sequence compatible with the "ref/" directory of a SpectDataSet.
 If the extracted tier is an IntervalTier, the start and end points will be saved with each token.
-Otherwise, only the token sequence will be saved.
+If a TextTier (PointTier), the start and end points of each segment will be identified with the point.
 See the command "get-torch-spect-data-dir-info" for more info about a SpectDataSet directory.

   positional arguments:
     tg_dir                The directory containing the TextGrid files